SCEP Goals

 All Students learn to Read Well

-By June 2026, all P255Q students will demonstrate progress in literacy skills through a 6% increase in reading subtest scores as measured by ABLLS Sections: B (Visual Performance), C (Receptive Language), D (Motor Imitation), G (Labeling), & R (Reading) and SANDI Section: Reading.
+By June 2026, all P255Q students will demonstrate progress in literacy skills through a 6% increase in reading subtest scores as measured by ABLLS Sections: B (Visual Performance), C (Receptive Language), D (Motor Imitation), G (Labeling), & R (Reading) and SANDI Section: Reading; by supporting staff through professional on literacy curriculums and developing individualized IEP goals stemming from assessments.

 PRIORITY 2